 But during the time that the migration was happening, the other members of the DAG might have discovered that the server had gone offline and will therefore have adjusted cluster membership by removing the offline server.
 The result is a synchronization clash where one server has a certain view of the cluster that is not shared by the other members.
 Restoring the DAG and cluster to full operational health will require manual administrator intervention.

-Keeping the virtual machine (and thus Exchange) online during migrations avoids the issue as it avoids the need for other Exchange servers to take action (such as activating database copies on other servers within a DAG or initiating the replay of in-transit messages from Safety Net) because the other Exchange servers register the fact that the server has failed.
+Keeping the virtual machine online during Exchange migrations avoids the issue as it avoids the need for other Exchange servers to take action (such as activating database copies on other servers within a DAG or initiating the replay of in-transit messages from Safety Net) because the other Exchange servers register the fact that the server has failed.

 If the brownout period is less than the cluster heartbeat timeout (typically five seconds), the Exchange server can continue working from the point that the brownout started and normal operations will continue.
 But if the brownout lasts longer than the cluster timeout, Windows Failover clustering will consider that the node has gone offline and will evict the node from the cluster.